Python-Markdown/markdown/docs/index.md

     *This is not a Commonmark implementation*; nor is it trying to be!
-    Python-Markdown was developed long before the Commonmark specification was released and has always (mostly) followed the [syntax rules][] and behavior of original reference implementation.
+    Python-Markdown was developed long before the Commonmark specification was released and has always (mostly) followed the [syntax rules][] and behavior of the original reference implementation.
 No accommodations have been made to address the changes which Commonmark has suggested.
 It is recommended that you look elsewhere if you want an implementation which follows the Commonmark specification.

 Features